 In Australia, it’s difficult to find Christmas cards that reflect our reality.
-We particularly love the idea of Santa riding a surfboard in his santa-suit pants rolled up to his knees or paddling around in a canoe but apart from that there’s not many other images that depict the seasonal experience in Australia of hot humid days, glaring sun and a great shortage of chimneys!
+We particularly love the idea of Santa riding a surfboard in his santa-suit pants rolled up to his knees or paddling around in a canoe but apart from that there’s not many other images that depict the seasonal experience in Australia of hot humid days, glaring sun and in most parts of Australia, a great shortage of chimneys!

 A typical Aussie Christmas day

 Christmas day usually starts off with excited children clammering onto your bed to tell you what Santa Claus deposited in a Christmas sack (usually a pillowcase) on the foot of their bed overnight while you feign surprise and try to reach consciousness.

 Breakfast follows but usually the attention span is limited as the kids are hyped and itching to open the presents under the tree.
 Once the presents are unwrapped the pressure is off while they explore their treasures.